If you live with other people

 Definition of severe mental impairment

-The legislation states that a person is severely mentally impaired if they have a severe impairment of intelligence and social functioning (however caused) which appears to be permanent.
+The legislation states that a person is severely mentally impaired if they have a severe impairment of intelligence and social functioning (however caused), which appears to be permanent.
+This is likely to include people diagnosed with dementia or Alzheimers.

 - Incapacity benefit or Employment Support Allowance